geoffhendrey/plugindemo/README.md

 This repo shows how we can use Stated templates to pull in and merge plugins.
-It uses a "fake" query for plugins, but this would be replaced by a real REST query
+It uses a "fake" query for plugins, but this would be replaced by a real REST query.
+The REPL session below shows opening FruitBasket.json, which is a stated template evaluated by the REPL.
+When I type the `.out` command it shows that the plugins have been loaded and a custom merge operation is performed to combine the fruitbaskets from the plugins.
+Follow the flow by opening FruitBasket.json and going from there.
+FruitBasket.json is an example of a consumer of plugins.

 ```json
 > .open